-Everyone has heard of the spider plant right?
+Everyone has heard of the spider plant, right?
 The airplane plant?
 Chlorophytum comosum for all the plant people.
 Ok right everyone knows what I am talking about.
-There are different types of spider plants.
-So I decided to see how many different varieties there were out there.
+There are many different types of spider plants.
+So I decided to see how many different varieties were out there.
 This is what I have found.

-Lets start with the most basic all green version.
 This was actually the hardest to find!
-Just because its all green doesn’t make it boring.
-Its got a great color of green and because its all green without the variegation it is actually a healthier plant.
-All variegated plants are weaker due to the fact that the white part on the leaf doesn’t produce chlorophyll.
+Just because it’s all green doesn’t make it boring.
+It’s a great color green and because it’s solid green, without variegation, it’s actually a healthier plant.
+Variegated plants are typically weaker because the white part of the leaf doesn’t produce chlorophyll.

 Now this one is probably the second most common airplane plant.
-Chlorophytum comosum ‘Reverse Variegatum’.
 This one has a green center with white edges.
 It’s still easy to care for and a good air cleaner, with a more interesting variegation, if you’ve worn tired of the common spider plant.

 This one looks a lot like Chlorophytum comosum ‘Reverse Variegatum’ but has a yellower edge that eventually turns to a white.
-I bought it under the name of Chlorophytum laxum “Zebra” I find that it seems to stay a little shorter then then rest.
+I bought it under the name of “Zebra” I find that it seems to stay a little shorter than rest.
+I like this variety.

-All of the spider plants prove to be super easy to grow being able to survive what most plants can’t.
+All the different types of spider plants prove to be super easy to grow, able to survive what most plants can’t.
 There are other varieties out there, but seem harder to purchase.
-There is a “bonnie” which has more curly leaves so is characterized as a curly spider plant.
+There is a “Bonnie” which has more curly leaves so is characterized as a curly spider plant.
 Many people say it’s just a stressed plant.
 Learn more about spider plant care.